HacKanCuBa/passh/README.md

 It's a good practice to run `make test` prior installing, to be sure that passh is working correctly.

 If you don't want to `sudo make install`, you can simply copy `src/password-store.sh` to `/usr/bin/passh`.
-Optionally, check completion helpers in `src/completion` and man page at `man/passh.1`
+Optionally, check completion helpers in `src/completion`, man page in `man/passh.1` and passhmenu in `contrib/dmenu`.

+Check the *contrib* directory for other contributions and helpers for passh.

 ### Uninstalling